nvpro-samples/vk_lod_clusters/README.md

 The traversal of the LoD hierarchy and the interaction with the streaming system are the same.

-One key difference is that for ray tracing the cluster level acceleration structures (CLAS) need to be built, as well as the BLAS that reflects which clusters are used in an instance.
+One key difference is that for ray tracing the cluster level acceleration structures (CLAS) need to be built, as well as the bottom level acceleration structure (BLAS) that reflects which clusters are used in an instance.
 Rasterization can render directly from the original geometry data and can render from the global list of clusters of any instance.